mrzygood/MqttPlayground/README.md

 ##### Disconnect
 When a publisher or subscriber wants to terminate an MQTT session, it sends a DISCONNECT message to the broker and then closes the connection.
 This is called a graceful shutdown because it gives the client the ability to easily reconnect by providing its client identity and resuming where it left off.

+###### Last will
-Should the disconnect happen suddenly without time for a publisher to send a DISCONNECT message, the broker may send subscribers a message from the publisher that the broker has previously cached.
+Disconnect can happen suddenly without time for a publisher to send a DISCONNECT message.
+The broker may send subscribers a message from the publisher that the broker has previously cached.
 The message, which is called a last will and testament, provides subscribers with instructions for what to do if the publisher dies unexpectedly[2].

 #### Vhosts